wp-plugins/custom-content-by-country/readme.txt

 == Upgrade Notice ==

-= 2.7 =
+= 2.9 =

-* Added a Developer Mode - turn this on to STOP the performance optimization whereby country code data is stored in a cookie to reduce repeat MySQL queries.
+* UPDATED: IP2Nations database to version 15th January 2013
-* Ensured that there would be no PHP warning errors associated with WORPIT_DS definition
+* ADDED: Ability to not print shortcode with surrounding HTML.
+Simply use parameter html="none"